Fairfield District School: Description

 The school is located at 59 North Church Street and was built in 1898 by Andrew Fjeld, a local builder.
 It includes Late Victorian, Eclectic, other architectural styles.

 In 1939, the school was closed and elementary-age children living in Fairfield began to be bused to nearby Cedar Fort for classes.
 The school building was turned over to the Church of Jesus Christ of Latter-day Saints (LDS Church) in the 1950s.
-By the mid 1970s, the LDS Church planned to demolish the building.
+By the mid-1970s, the LDS Church planned to demolish the building.
 To preserve the structure, Walter Kershaw (who had formerly attended school there) purchased it and donated it to the Utah State Division of Parks and Recreation in 1977.

-It was listed on the NRHP in August 6, 1987.
+It was listed on the NRHP on August 6, 1987.

 After nearly a decade of work, the restored building was opened to the public in April 2005 and is used as educational space by the state park.